CyclotronResearchCentre/FASST/README.md

-# FASST-Z3Score - One Click Automatic Sleep Scoring
+# FASST - with automatic sleep scoring powered by Neurobit

-FASST-Z3Score is a fork of FASST toolbox (fMRI Artefact rejection and Sleep Scoring Toolbox, see below).
-It includes modifications to allow automatic scoring using the z3score.com/Z3Score-Server sleep scoring API.
-Read about the API here: https://github.com/neurobittechnologies/z3score-api
+FASST-Neurobit is a fork of FASST toolbox (fMRI Artefact rejection and Sleep Scoring Toolbox, see below).
+It includes modifications to allow importing automatic scoring using the Neurobit PSG Automatic Scoring Platform.
 The getting started guide is included in this repo (getting started.pdf)

+## Version 2.0.4
+Added support for importing scores from Neurobit PSG.
+Z3Score is deprecated.

 ## Version 2.0.3
 Added support for importing sleep scores from Neo-commandline.
 Scoring from within FASST is discouraged.